Security and Police Services Authority (Policy 12130)

 Scope and Audience

-This policy applies to students, staff, faculty and visitors.
+This policy applies to all students, staff, faculty, and visitors.

 - University Policy 1100 (Use of University Space)

 - University Policy 12000 (Clery Act Compliance)

 - University Policy 12050 (Behavioral Intervention and Threat Assessment)

 - University Policy 12090 (Timely Warning)

 To establish the authority through which the Department of Public Safety manages, promotes, and enhances campus safety and security; encourages sustainable transportation options; facilitates campus parking and access; and provides campus support services to students, faculty, staff, community partners, and visitors.